 - Know your evacuation routes.
 Find the location of all exits, including doors and windows in each room. - Evacuate early.
-If you have medical or mobility concerns, or pets or service animals, prepare to leave when an Evacuation Warning is issued instead of waiting for a mandatory Evacuation Order. - Plan for unique needs.
-Consider the ability of you and your loved ones to evacuate, use stairs, and access transportation.
-Arrange help from your support network or call 2-1-1 for assistance before an emergency. - Meeting places.
+If you have medical or mobility concerns, or pets or service animals, prepare to leave when an Evacuation Warning is issued instead of waiting for a mandatory Evacuation Order.

+Meeting places.
 Know where you will meet your friends and family after an emergency.
 Pick two places to meet, one right outside your home and meeting place outside of your neighborhood.